Project management

 Step 3: Project schedule

 The project schedule comes into play in the next section of project planning.
-While you have focussed on collecting and structuring all content and tasks in the work breakdown structure, you aim to map all resulting processes in the project schedule.
-The defined sequence of the individual activities takes centre stage here.
+While you have focussed on collecting and structuring all content and tasks in the work breakdown structure, you aim to map all resulting processes in the project schedule - the phase plan for your project management, so to speak.
+The defined sequence of individual activities takes centre stage here.
 This allows you to map out which processes are dependent on each other, which tasks you can work on in parallel and how relationships between the tasks can be worked out.

 The project schedule ensures that all relationships between the defined work packages are clear.
 This not only promotes targeted processing, but also ensures that no tasks are overlooked.
-The so-called RACI matrix can support you in this process, as you can define exactly which project participants are responsible for what.
+The so-called RACI matrix can help you with this Process optimisation as you can define exactly which project participants are responsible for what.

 Responsible: Which person is responsible for realising the task?
 Normally you define a single person here.
-This person can in turn involve other people in the implementation of the task.
+This person can in turn involve other people in the process of a project or task.

 Accountable: Who makes the decisions as to whether the task has been carried out correctly?
 The "Accountable" person delegates tasks to the "Responsible" person and checks the results of the implementation.